Pink Linen Blend Fibremood Quilla

 The fabric called Uzma is a linen and viscose blend and as I mentioned is part of the new range that goes along with the new designs.
 It’s definitely ‘my’ pink because it has that subtle warmth about it which suits my colouring.
 The texture of it after prewashing is incredibly soft and rather light and drapey.

 For the pattern, I chose to make a size M based on my bust measurement.
-I did do a couple of adjustments to it as well.
+I made a couple of adjustments to it as well.
 Firstly, I assessed the armhole depth and found both the front and back to be a bit too long for me so I folded some out of the pattern horizontally.
 If you get the pattern, I would check this measurement too.
 I also decided to take a smidge of width from the gathered side panel, but this was purely a matter of taste.
 You might like more fullness.
 I took out about 1”.
 And lastly to accommodate my rounded shoulders and to prevent a slight upper back armhole gaping, I added a vertical dart on the shoulder just where it meets the neckline.
 Oh, and I nearly forgot…I lowered the front neckline about a half inch (1cm) because high necklines make me gag (I know, I’m a bit strange eh? 🙂)

 The instructions were fine and I followed them with no problem except for the rather complicated description for finishing the facing along the armholes.
 Ultimately, I went my own way for the process of armhole-facing application and I used the burrito method which I also used on my Fantail tank.
 I’m a definite convert to this method for making sleeveless tops with a combined armhole and neckline facing.